mrwatson-de/fmIncrementalFoundSetMockup/README.md

 # fmIncrementalFoundSetMockup

+The FileMaker Found-Set is at the heart of everything we do in FileMaker. => So let's give it a massive boost!

-Wouldn't it be great if you could incrementally click a found set together in FileMaker, ... and the sort order column for column too!
+Wouldn't it be great if you could incrementally click a found set together in FileMaker (without leaving browse mode!), ... and the sort order column-for-column too?!

 Here's a mockup of what it could be like.